lerodriguezreyes/final-server/README.md

    - ✔️ Completed User model on 3/24/24, status: fully functional.
    - ✔️ Completed Comment model on 3/24/24, status: fully functional.
    - ⏰ Pending Bill model, status: drafted an early model.

+PENDING TASKS:
+- develop the search functionality for bills
+- test the Bill model
+- develop the Bill routes
+- protect the comments by owner